jsenv/jsenv-lighthouse-score-impact/readme.md

 })
 ```

-Please note `reportLighthouseScoreMergeImpact` must be called in a state where your git repository has been cloned and you are currently on the pull request branch.
-Inside github workflow this is done by the following lines in `lighthouse-impact.yml`.
+Please note `reportLighthouseScoreImpact` must be called in a state where your git repository has been cloned and you are currently on the pull request branch.
+Inside github workflow this is done by the following lines in `lighthouse-score-impact.yml`.

 ```yml
 uses: actions/checkout@v2